Noncontact friction: Role of phonon damping and its nonuniversality: Introduction

 Concrete descriptions of how the mechanical work of the AFM tip is dissipated into the motion of atoms or electrons are difficult to obtain, due to the many mechanisms involved, and additionally due to stick-slip behavior that occurs in sliding motion.
 Such complexity is reduced in the case where the probe is a certain distance away from the surface, and interacts only weakly with it.
 Experimentally, this resembles the so-called {\it noncontact mode}~\cite{gotsmann01a_experiment,kantorovich01a_theory,kantorovich01b_theory,kantorovich02a_theory,kantorovich04a_simulation,kantorovich05a_simulation,volokitin06a,stipe01a_experiment,dorofeyev99a}, which, compared to the contact sliding mode, has at least two simplifications due to the weakness of the coupling between probe and surface; i) non-linear processes such as stick-slip motion are absent, and ii) the probe hardly affects the dynamics of the surface atoms, so that the latter can be treated to a good approximation as if the probe was not present.

-In this manuscript, we theoretically study the described scenario of noncontact in detail, analyzing which phonon properties determine friction, thereby extending analytical results from literature~\cite{volokitin06a}.
+In this manuscript, we theoretically study the described scenario of {noncontact friction of an asperity free solid} in detail, analyzing which phonon properties determine friction, thereby extending analytical results from literature~\cite{volokitin06a}.
 Starting from a Kelvin-Voigt model for a viscoelastic solid, we find the spatial dependence of position correlations, from which, via a Green-Kubo relation, the dissipation (friction) is found.
-This model describes damped phonons, with the damping, for example, originating from scattering of phonons with other phonons, defects, or electrons~\cite{michel15a,findley13a,landau86a,lee55a,volokitin06a}.
-It is amended by a stochastic (noise) term to describe thermal fluctuations.
+This model describes damped phonons, with the damping, for example, originating from scattering of phonons with other phonons, defects, or electrons~\cite{michel15a,findley13a,landau86a,lee55a,volokitin06a}. {It is amended by a stochastic (noise) term to describe thermal fluctuations~\cite{kantorovich08a_theory}.}

+{ The analytic results from such a model enable to understand the two distinct mechanisms of dissipation by phonon.
+First is related to transport of energy by phonons through the solid, denoted phonon radiation in the following.
+Second, the energy of phonons dissipates into hidden degrees of freedom via, e.g., the scattering processes mentioned above.
+This mechanism we denote phonon damping.}